Home

 The names of the 656 fallen servicemen and civilians are inscribed around the base of the monument, which is fenced in and surrounded by trees.

-The area around the Victory Monument is a major transportation hub for buses and minivans to almost all parts of Bangkok and to some provinces.
+The area around the monument is a major transportation hub for buses and minivans to almost all parts of Bangkok and to some provinces.
 From the sky train station 100 m away, the track loops around the monument giving passengers a panoramic view of the area.

 A pedestrian walkway just below the skytrain line allows visitors to walk around and view the monument from different angles.
 The roads below have a constant flow of heavy traffic round a busy area thronged with people.
 In a distance, construction cranes are busily adding on to an already heavily built up area.